Frequently asked questions

 Intake is the application and assessment phase.

-To build on her work through the Residential phase, a twelve month Transitional Support phase is offered to each young woman as they graduate.
+Transition Support phase is offered to each young woman as they graduate.

 An individual care plan is developed for each young woman.
 Access to health professionals including a Dietitian, GP and specialists is available as required.
 A Girl Called Hope is committed to assisting with family restoration where appropriate and possible.

-What is the length/duration of programme?
+What is the length/duration of the Residential Wellbeing Programme?

 What about seeing a specialist for different issues?

-Specialist appointments for residents are arranged as requested.
+in the Residential Wellbeing Programme, specialist appointments for residents are arranged as requested.
 This may include seeing a physiotherapist, psychiatrist etc.

 We accept young women who are on medication.
 Any changes to medication are made in consultation with a GP.